skulpt/skulpt/source/BasicDS/linkedlists.rst

 positions of the list.
 We will assume that position names are integers starting with 0.

+.. admonition:: Self Check

+   Part I:  Implement the append method for UnorderedList.
+What is the time complexity of the method you created?

+   .. actex:: self_check_list1

+   Part I:  You most likely created an append method that was :math:`O(n)`  If you add an instance variable to the UnorderedList class you can create an append method that is :math:`O(1)`.
+Modify your append method to be :math:`O(1)`  Be Careful!
+To really do this correctly you will need to consider a couple of special cases that may require you to make a modification to the add method as well.

+   .. actex:: self_check_list2

 The Ordered List Abstract Data Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~